Great Purge: Number of people executed

 Official figures give the total number of verifiable executions in 1937 and 1938 at 681,692. in addition to 116,000 deaths in the Gulag, Two thousand were unofficially killed in non-Article-58 shootings.
 The total estimate of deaths during the Great Purge ranges from 950,000 to 1.2 million, including executions, deaths in detention and those who died shortly after being released from the Gulag.
-There were 16,500 to 50,000 deaths in the deportation of Soviet Koreans which correspond to the purge.
+Between 16,500 to 50,000 deaths occurred around the same time in the process of deporting Soviet Koreans.
 According to Robert Conquest, a practice to lower execution numbers was to disguise executions with the sentence "10 years without the right of correspondence"; this almost always meant execution.
 All the bodies identified from mass graves at Vinnitsa and Kuropaty were of individuals who had received this sentence.
 Despite this, the lower figure roughly confirmed Conquest's 1968 estimate of 700,000 "legal" executions; in the preface to the 40th anniversary edition of The Great Terror, Conquest wrote that he had been "correct on the vital matter—the numbers put to death: about one million".

 According to J. Arch Getty and Oleg V. Naumov, "popular estimates of executions in the great purges vary from 500,000 to 7 million."
 However, "the archival evidence from the secret police rejects the astronomically high estimates often given for the number of terror victims" and "the data available at this point make it clear that the number shot in the two worst purge years [1937–38] was more likely in the hundreds of thousands than in the millions."
 Historian Corrina Kuhr wrote that 700,000 people were executed during the Great Purge, out of the 2.5 million who were arrested.
 Nérard François-Xavier estimates the same number of people who were sentenced to death, but said that 1.3 million people were arrested.
-The Soviets made their own estimates; Vyacheslav Molotov said, "The report written by that commission member ... says that 1,370,000 arrests were made in the 1930s.
+The Soviets made their own estimates; Vyacheslav Molotov said:"The report written by that commission member ... says that 1,370,000 arrests were made in the 1930s.
 That's too many.
 I responded that the figures should be thoroughly reviewed".